6 Big Reasons Why South Cinema Left Bollywood Behind And Became A Pan-World Favourite

 1. Unique and powerful stories

 The biggest strength of South cinema is its stories.
-The films there can keep the audience engaged from beginning to end.
+The movies there can keep the audience engaged from beginning to end.
 Whether the budget is big or small, the content always brings a new experience to the audience.

-Films like “Baahubali,” “KGF,” “Pushpa,” and “RRR” won the hearts of the pan-world audience on the strength of the story.
+Movies like “Baahubali,” “KGF,” “Pushpa,” and “RRR” won the hearts of the pan-world audience on the strength of the story.

 On the other hand, Bollywood often seems to repeat the same formula, which has bored the audience.